RamVasuthevan/Personal-Website/website/bitsbipsbricks/_posts/2024-06-30-mastodon-verification.md

 And then add a `rel="me"` attribute to the a href tag for Mastodon

 Or you can just copy my [version]()

+After adding the link to your page, go to [https://mastodon.social/settings/profile](https://mastodon.social/settings/profile) and add the page you want to verify as one of the extra fields.
+Make sure copy the link exactly as you added it your website (i.e. https://mastodon.social/@RamVasuthevan).

+Your profile must be updated after adding the rel-me link to your web page.
+If you have added the link to your profile before, then try removing the link from your profile, saving, re-adding the link, and then saving again.
+(See [documentation](https://docs.joinmastodon.org/user/profile/#verification)).